 When is the bonus offered?

-Stay bonuses can be offered to (or negotiated with) key employees as late as during the due diligence process, before the deal closes, and as early as when the seller is preparing to sell the company.
+Stay bonus agreements (a.k.a. stay-put agreements) are usually offered to (negotiated with) key employees when the owner is preparing to sell the company.
 Actual timing normally varies by employee and circumstances.
-And someone who you don’t identify as key to your company’s future may be offered a financial incentive during due diligence to ensure their participation in the short-term post-sale integration process.
+Someone who you don’t identify as key to your company’s future may be offered a financial incentive during due diligence to ensure their participation in the short-term post-sale integration process.
 Integration bonuses are typically offered to CFOs, controllers or IT specialists.

 Offering a stay bonus early on arises when an employee is critical to future performance and would be difficult to replace (e.g. a top design engineer or salesperson).
 Or when you need to involve them in the selling process.
 It may be compensation for the extra work involved.
 A third situation is when the employee is aware that you plan to sell the company, and you need them to stay put.
 When employees become aware that their employer is for sale, they understandably get nervous and may begin seeking alternative employment or become more open to offers of employment.
 When competitors find out that a company is for sale, key employees are likely to be approached and offered signing bonuses to jump ship.
 You can mitigate that risk by putting a retention bonus in place early on.